LAUX LAWYERS AG – who are we?

 LANGUAGES Juerg speaks German (native language) as well as fluent English and French at a conversational level.

 M.A.
-IN LAW AND ECONOMICS / JUNIOR ADVISOR, LEAD ICT
+IN LAW AND ECONOMICS / LEGAL ENGINEER, LEAD ICT

-EXPERTISE Marc Feldmann has been working in the area where law, technology and business overlap for over 14 years, and has practical experience in a wide variety of areas.
-Having taken on roles as an (IT) project manager, product owner, managing director, musician or event manager, the common denominator has always been innovation and new technologies.
+EXPERTISE Marc Feldmann has been working in the area where law, technology and business overlap for over 16 years, and has practical experience in a wide variety of areas.
+Having taken on roles as an (IT) project manager, product owner, consultant and managing director, the common denominator has always been innovation, new technologies and agile methods.
 This extensive experience enables Marc Feldmann to rapidly and profoundly identify with clients in various sectors, from start-ups to large companies, and to provide them with concise advice.

 BACKGROUND Marc Feldmann studied Law and Economics at the University of St.Gallen (HSG).